 If you owe only water and sewer charges and not any property-related charges or taxes, you should visit a DEP Borough Office or call DEP to make a payment.

-You can learn how to pay water and sewer bills on the Water and Sewer Bill Payment page.
+You can learn how to pay water and sewer bills and how to schedule an appointment at a DEP Borough Office on the Water and Sewer Bill Payment page.

 Property Taxes and Related Charges